tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 ## Markdown and complexity

-If you need more complexity than Markdown offers, a lot of tools will leverage other templating languages, such as [Liquid](https://docs.shopify.com/themes/liquid-documentation/basics) or [Coffeescript](http://coffeescript.org/).
-Many times these other processing languages will fill in the gaps for Markdown and provide you with the ability to create includes, conditional attributes, conditional text, and more.
+If you need more complexity than what Markdown or HTML offers, a lot of tools will leverage other templating languages, such as [Liquid](https://docs.shopify.com/themes/liquid-documentation/basics) or [Coffeescript](http://coffeescript.org/).
+Many times these other processing languages (often like a lightweight JavaScript) will fill in the gaps for Markdown and provide you with the ability to create includes, conditional attributes, conditional text, and more.

 For example, if you're using Jekyll, you have access to a lot of advanced scripting functionality.
 You can use variables, for loops, sorting, and a host of other functionality.
 For a detailed comparison of how to achieve the same DITA functionality within Jekyll, see my series [Jekyll versus DITA](http://idratherbewriting.com/2015/03/23/new-series-jekyll-versus-dita/).
 In this series, I cover the following: